-Skin testing involves a small amount of an antigen being injected into the skin to induce a possible allergic reaction.
-When a dog is allergic to an antigen, a skin response will be seen at the sight of the injection.
+Skin testing involves a small amount of an antigen being injected into a dog's skin to induce a possible allergic reaction.
+When your dog is allergic to an antigen, a skin response will be seen at the sight of the injection.
 When a reaction is induced by an antigen, a test is positive for that allergen.

 Dog Breeds Most Susceptible to Winter Allergies

-Allergies can affect any dog breed, but some breeds are more susceptible to skin related allergies.
-These breeds include:
+Allergies can affect any dog and breed of any age and gender.
+However, some breeds are more susceptible to skin related winter allergies: